Anxiety. Depression. Heart disease. Sleeping problems. Weight gain. Memory impairment.

 The authors of a 2004 meta-analysis that looked at 20 of the best studies write:

-“Our findings suggest the usefulness of [mindfulness-based stress reduction] as an intervention for a broad range of chronic disorders and problems.
+“Our findings suggest the usefulness of as an intervention for a broad range of chronic disorders and problems.
 In fact, the consistent and relatively strong level of effect sizes across very different types of sample indicates that mindfulness training might enhance general features of coping with distress and disability in everyday life, as well as under more extraordinary conditions of serious disorder or stress.”